Looking for some easy Harry Potter invitations for a party? These printable invitations are easily customized and even come with matching envelopes.

 There are two versions of these Harry Potter invitations.
 The first is the simplest.
 You just print the invitations and fill in the party information by hand with a black Sharpie or other permanent marker.
 Just use this template if those are the ones you want.

 If you want to customize your invitations online, then print them out, you can do that too!
 Just add the party information using your new Harry Potter font (or any other font you like).
+I used this Harry P font from Dafont.
 Here’s an example…

 I don’t usually make matching envelopes but I saw the perfect owl image on Etsy and had to have it.

 To print the envelopes, choose the C7 as your paper size if it’s an option.
 My printer doesn’t have that option so I had to use C6 instead.
 It was slightly off center but still looked good.
 Then I put the envelopes in the regular paper tray, since they were just a smidge too big for the photo tray.
 The landscape or portrait setting will depend on the direction that you place the envelopes in the tray.

 You may want to try printing a test envelope first, to be sure you’ve got the settings just how you want them.
 That way you can make adjustments if needed.

 All that’s left is to add names to the envelopes and you’re good to go.

 Ashling loved the way these turned out and if the birthday girl is happy, I’m happy!
 Now…time to start thinking about a cake!

 Don’t forget the Thank You Cards after the party…